 • The quagga, a subspecies of the zebra, became extinct before a system was put in place to distinguish the species.
 The last wild quagga was shot in the 1870s.

-Learn More About the World’s Endangered Species
+Organisations Helping the World’s Endangered Species

 If you’re interested in getting involved in the endangered species conservation space, start by learning about the various animals in crisis and connect with the organisations that aim to protect them.